george-tsiros/Engine6/README.md

+This is not an engine, a library or framework with which to write programs.
+It is meant to be exploratory code for OpenGL on windows using dotnet.

 **Engine6**: sixth iteration of the toy engine. `GlWindow` is the main class, so to speak.
 (Also, `FastNoiseLite` [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) was used earlier.)

 **Gl**: anything directly or indirectly related to opengl.